Mercedes Narcisse: 2021 City Council campaign

 With her former opponent Alan Maisel term-limited in 2021, Narcisse announced her latest campaign for the City Council's 46th district.
 As in her previous runs, Narcisse ran without the support of the Brooklyn Democratic political apparatus, which instead aligned behind community board member Gardy Brazela.
 Narcisse did earn notable endorsements from several major unions and Public Advocate Jumaane Williams, and was seen as one of the race's frontrunners and its most progressive viable candidate.

 On election night on June 22, Narcisse emerged with a large lead, receiving 36 percent of the vote to her nearest competitor's 16 percent.
 When absentee ballots and ranked-choice votes were counted two weeks later, Narcisse defeated runner-up Shirley Paul 64-36%; she declared victory on July 3.
 She won the November general election with over 63% of the vote and took office on January 1, 2022.

-In 2024, Narcisse said she was against a proposed zoning change that would have eliminated parking mandates for new housing units.
+In 2024, Narcisse said she was against the City of Yes, a proposed zoning change that would have eliminated parking mandates for new housing units.